 Contact us for free estimates on spring work in Indianapolis.

-- Pruning fruit trees in early March, before the trees break dormancy.
+- Pruning apple, pear, and quince trees in early March, before the trees break dormancy.
 Hold off on pruning stone fruits like cherries, peaches, and plums until they bloom.

 - Designing new gardens; we’ll start planting once the soil dries.

 Other Tasks in the Organic Garden This Month

 - Wait for soil to become dry enough to work before doing any planting.
 Soil should crumble when you squeeze it in your hand; if it sticks in a ball, it’s still too wet.